 In a strong safety culture, everyone feels responsible for safety and pursues it on a daily basis; employees go beyond "the call of duty" to identify unsafe conditions and behaviors, and intervene to correct them.
 For instance, in a strong safety culture any worker would feel comfortable walking up to the plant manager or CEO and reminding him or her to wear safety glasses.
 This type of behavior would not be viewed as forward or over-zealous but would be valued by the organization and rewarded.
 Likewise coworkers routinely look out for one another and point out unsafe behaviors to each other.

-A company with a strong safety culture typically experiences few at-risk behaviors, consequently they also experience low accident rates, low turn-over, low absenteeism, and high productivity.
+A company with a strong safety culture typically experiences few at-risk behaviors, consequently they also experience low incident rates, low turn-over, low absenteeism, and high productivity.
 They are usually companies who are extremely successful by excelling in all aspects of business and excellence.

 Creating a safety culture takes time.
 It is frequently a multi-year process.
 A series of continuous process improvement steps can be followed to create a safety culture.
 Employer and employee commitment are hallmarks of a true safety culture where safety is an integral part of daily operations.